 - N3 (deep sleep, non-REM): 20% of total sleep time

 - REM sleep: 20-25% of total sleep time

 In healthy adults, the sleep cycle repeats itself every night.
 You’ll go through different light, deep, and REM phases as you sleep.
 The percent of each stage depends on a range of factors, including your age, past sleep patterns, your surroundings, and whether or not you’ve consumed alcohol.
 We tend to get more REM sleep closer to the morning.

 What’s happening: When you’re transitioning to a lighter sleep cycle, you’re more likely to wake up from noise, temperature, or light changes.

 If outside light is an issue, invest in blackout curtains.
 If the light is coming from inside the house, take care of any stray flashes that could pop up when you’re trying to nod off.
 Remember to either turn your phone off, put it in airplane mode, or put the screen side down before you go to bed so notifications or calls won’t wake you.
 Hide any other cables or devices that light up as well, or ban them from your bedroom altogether.
+If you’re hesitant to black out your room because you’re worried that you won’t be able to wake up when you actually need to without the morning light, consider a sunrise alarm clock—we’ve tested and ranked the leading brands for you here.
 Alternatively, a sleep mask can help block out unwanted light.